pshlos46/scripts/README.md

 # scripts
-everyday scripts used in linux administration
+everyday scripts used in linux administration - and not only